 Marbled Pumpkin Spice Cheesecake with Gingersnap Crust

-This Marbled Pumpkin Spice Cheesecake simply screams Fall, from the gingersnap crust to the warmly spiced pumpkin swirled cheesecake filling.
-It’s a perfect dessert for your Thanksgiving dessert table, and you can make it in advance.
+This Marbled Pumpkin Spice Cheesecake simply screams fall, from the gingersnap crust to the warmly spiced pumpkin swirled cheesecake filling.
+It’s also a perfect dessert for your Thanksgiving dessert table, and you can make it in advance.

 The crust is made of crushed Gingersnap cookies.
 The cookie crumbs get mixed with a tiny bit of ginger, sugar, and melted butter.
 I use the bottom of a measuring cup and the back of a spoon to press the cookie crumb mixture into the bottom and partially up the sides of a springform pan.
 I also wrap the bottom and sides of the springform pan with heavy foil.
 This ensures no water will seep into the pan when it’s in the water bath.
 Lastly, the crust gets baked for 10 minutes in the oven.
 This sets the crust.